Dtibbs5145/webapi-challenge/Answers.md

 3) How can a client send data to an API?

+By using a request handler function.
+Using query strings are another way to pass information.

 4) What can the API return to help clients know if a request was successful?